vicsamuel/vic-portfolio-2022/content/project/object-oriented-code/index.md

   preview_only: true
   caption: OOP
 ---
 Exploration into the 23 different Object-Oriented Programming design patterns.
-More details are given on the GitHub repository linked below!
+This was done entirely in C++ and with no external libraries.